Scienceondrupal/dataone/README.md

 ## Progress

-Alpha release for testing available at: https://github.com/Scienceondrupal/dataone/tree/release-7.x-1.0-alpha1
+Beta release for testing available at: https://github.com/Scienceondrupal/dataone/releases/tag/7.x-1.0-beta1

 **Status: Testing**

 Currently, we are testing the DataONE Member Node API Tier 1 implementation.
+There is one upcoming DataONE Member Node using the module at: https://test-prod.bco-dmo.org/d1/mn/v1

 **TO DO**